Fair coins tend to land on the same side they started: Evidence from 350,757 flips: Analysis

-With the data in hand we realized that the same-side bias was possibly subject to considerable between-people heterogeneity.
-Therefore we specified a more complex hierarchical Bayesian logistic regression model (Equation~\ref{eq:model}) that includes both heterogeneity in same-side bias between people and heterogeneity in heads-tails bias between coins; this hierarchical model was then used to estimate the parameters (Equation~\ref{eq:priors-estimation}) and to test the hypotheses (Equation~\ref{eq:priors-test}) using Bayesian model-averaging and inclusion Bayes factors (Equation~\ref{eq:inclusion-BF}).
-These analyses were not preregistered.
+where $A$ contains a set of models where a given hypothesis holds and $B$ contains the complement.
+The overarching set of all models ($A$ and $B$) can be specified as an orthogonal combination of the different possible hypotheses, i.e., $2^4 = 16$ models, where each is assigned the usual equal prior model probability of $1/16$ (Appendix~\ref{app:priors} lists all specified models in detail).

-The posterior distribution of the probability of same side is slightly wider than in the preregistered nonhierarchical analysis, $\text{Pr}(\text{same side}) = 0.5098$, 95\% CI [$0.5050$, $0.5147$], which is caused by the substantial between-people heterogeneity in the probability of the coin landing on the same side, $\text{sd}_\text{people}(\text{Pr}(\text{same side})) = 0.0156$, 95\% CI [$0.0119$, $0.0200$].
-The additional uncertainty lowers the evidence for the same-side bias to $\text{BF}_{\text{same-side bias}} = 2359$, which however remains extreme (e.g., when the hypothesis of a same-side bias has a prior probability of $0.50$, a Bayes factor of about $2359$ results in a posterior probability of $0.9996$).
-Consistent with the visual impression from Figure~\ref{fig:people}, the hierarchical model reveals overwhelming evidence for the presence of between-people heterogeneity in same-side bias, $\text{BF}_{\text{people heterogeneity}} = 3.10 \times 10^{24}$ (see Appendix C for concordant frequentist result; see Table 1 in Online Supplements for overview of the individual models).
+The inclusion Bayes factor indicated compelling evidence for the presence of an overall same-side bias, $\text{BF}_{\text{same-side bias}} = 2359$.
+When the hypothesis of a same-side bias has a prior probability of $0.50$, a Bayes factor of about $2359$ results in a posterior probability of $0.9996$.
+In addition, consistent with the visual impression from Figure~\ref{fig:people}, the inclusion Bayes factor reveals overwhelming evidence for the presence of between-people heterogeneity in same-side bias, $\text{BF}_{\text{people heterogeneity}} = 3.10 \times 10^{24}$.
+The evidence against the presence of heads-tails bias remains practically unchanged, $\text{BF}_{\text{heads-tails bias}} = 0.182$.
+The model indicates moderate evidence against the presence of between-coin heterogeneity in heads-tails bias, $\text{BF}_{\text{coin heterogeneity}} = 0.178$ (see Appendix C for concordant frequentist result and Table 1 in the Online Supplements for an overview of the individual models).